 Clinical Educator and a Professor of Medicine at the University of Toronto

 She is the former Division Head of Endocrinology at Women’s College Hospital, and the former U of T Endocrine Postgraduate Program Director from 1999 to 2007.
-She is the Peters Boyd Academy Director for the academic year 2009/2010 and is site director of the PB Academy at WCH since 2007-2013.
+She was the Peters Boyd Academy Director for the academic year 2009-2010 and was the site director of the PB Academy at WCH (2007-2013).
 She is a faculty member of the Institute for Healthcare Communication and is the University DOM Champion for the Communicator role.
 She has expertise in implementing Lean Management processes into clinical settings.
-Her clinical interest is in thyroid disease and she has created a Thyroid Cancer Program at WCH.
-She has won several teaching awards
+Her clinical interest is in thyroid disease and she has won several teaching awards.

 Physician specialist (Endocrine Surgeon)